CTSRD-CHERI/cheribuild/README.md

                         Also build the dependencies of targets passed on the command line.
-Targets passed on thecommand line will be reordered and processed in an order that ensures dependencies are built before the real target. (run with --list-targets for more information) --disable-tmpfs       Don't make /tmp a TMPFS mount in the CHERIBSD system image.
-This is a workaround in case TMPFS is not working correctly --no-logfile          Don't write a logfile for the build steps --cheri-128, --128    Shortcut for --cheri-bits=128 --cheri-256, --256    Shortcut for --cheri-bits=256 --cheri-bits {128,256}
+Targets passed on thecommand line will be reordered and processed in an order that ensures dependencies are built before the real target. (run with --list-targets for more information) --cheri-128, --128    Shortcut for --cheri-bits=128 --cheri-256, --256    Shortcut for --cheri-bits=256 --cheri-bits {128,256}